113ll3/Ibmclouddocscli/service-connection.md

 The CLI leverages the private endpoint support that is provided by the {{site.data.keyword.cloud_notm}} platform.
 Platform services that are used by the core CLI, such as IAM, provide private endpoint support.

-Regional support is provided for a limited number of CLI commands.
-The following regions support private endpoints:
+If your deployment uses the VPC environment of {{site.data.keyword.cloud_notm}}, private endpoints are exposed through global endpoints.
+If your deployment uses the Classic environment, regional support is provided for a limited number of CLI commands.
+The following regions support private endpoints in Classic environments:
 * `us-south`
 * `us-east`